-Valentin Tomberg, Catholic Tradition and the Counter Revolution (Part VI)
+Valentin Tomberg, Catholic Tradition and the Counter Revolution—Pt.
+6

 We have been considering the notion of the decay of civilisation in Valentin Tomberg’s writing.

-And in this series, it is being suggested that Valentin Tomberg’s Catholic works are a twofold response – legal and hermetic – of an authentic genius and saint (albeit uncanonised) to world degeneration.
+And in this series, it is being suggested that Valentin Tomberg’s Catholic works are a twofold response – legal and hermetic – by an authentic genius and saint (albeit uncanonised) to world degeneration.

 Yet even if this burning urgency is less obvious in the later hermetic writings, there is very much indeed to suggest that the same grave concerns were working still in the author’s heart.